-Chaparral is a somewhat small town located in the state of New Mexico.
-With a population of 14,878 people and two constituent neighborhoods, Chaparral is the 14th largest community in New Mexico.
+Chaparral is a medium-sized town located in the state of New Mexico.
+With a population of 16,551 people and four constituent neighborhoods, Chaparral is the 14th largest community in New Mexico.

-The per capita income in Chaparral in 2010 was $10,689, which is low income relative to New Mexico and the nation.
-This equates to an annual income of $42,756 for a family of four.
-Chaparral also has one of the higher rates of people living in poverty in the nation, with 42.78% of its population below the federal poverty line.
+The per capita income in Chaparral in 2018 was $15,122, which is low income relative to New Mexico and the nation.
+This equates to an annual income of $60,488 for a family of four.
+However, Chaparral contains both very wealthy and poor people as well.

 Chaparral is an extremely ethnically-diverse town.
 The people who call Chaparral home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Chaparral, accounting for 84.73% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Chaparral residents report their race to be White, followed by Native American.
-Important ancestries of people in Chaparral include Irish, French, Italian, and English.
+People of Hispanic or Latino origin are the most prevalent group in Chaparral, accounting for 89.60% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Chaparral residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Chaparral include German, French, English, Irish, and Norwegian.

 The most common language spoken in Chaparral is Spanish.
-Other important languages spoken here include English and German.
+Other important languages spoken here include English and Italian.